osome-iu/hoaxy-backend/hoaxy/data/manuals/tweet.readme.md

 happends when you click reply button and reply to other's tweets.

 (4) If quoted_status is populated **AND other two fields are not populated**, then this is a quoted tweet.
-It happends when you retweet other's tweets with comment, **OR you use the URL of other's status in your post**.
+It happens when you retweet other's tweets with comment, **OR you use the URL of other's status in your post**.